 The four values have led to twelve principles.
 These values and principles together form the guidelines for Agile organizations and teams.
-Again, these principles have been adapted to better suit a broader implementation:
+Again, these principles are adapted to better suit a broader implementation:

 - 1. A satisfied customer is always the highest priority - 2.
 Scope change is always welcome, even late in projects - 3.
 Deliver finished work in short cycles - 4.
-Work together on a daily basis in multidisciplinary teams - 5.
+Work daily together in multidisciplinary teams - 5.
 Projects are done by motivated employees, who get the support and trust they need - 6.
-Face-to-face communication is the most effective way of communicating - 7.
-Completed work is the most important indicator of progress - 8.
+Face to face communication is the most effective way of communicating - 7.
+Work completed is the most important indicator of progress - 8.
 Look for a constant and sustainable innovation pace - 9.
 Pay constant attention to high quality - 10.
 Simplicity is key.
 Minimize efforts that yield little value - 11.
 The best ideas arise from self-organizing teams with a high level of autonomy - 12.
 Improve collaboration and expertise by scheduling recurring moments of reflection